 The Lakehouse Restaurant

 On-site meals are served in The Lakehouse – a beautiful, lakeside restaurant where the food is as delicious as the surroundings!

 We spent our time relaxing by the pool, hiking on the property, hanging out in our stunning Oak Creek Lodge, and – of course – drinking wine!
 For a girl’s weekend away, we couldn’t have had a better time.
-My dog was the only thing missing.
-Well…maybe next time!
+My dog was the only thing missing, but I promised I’d bring her next time!